 In Greek mythology, a phoenix is a long-lived bird that cyclically regenerates or is otherwise born again.
 A phoenix obtains new life by arising from the ashes of its predecessor.

 Sometimes, that’s how I feel about these beautiful hand-dyed skeins.
-I see them, fall in love, bring them home… where they waste away waiting for a project that will work for its busy variegation.
-Thankfully, that hand dyed yarn will now arise from the ashes to be reborn.
+I see them, fall in love, bring them home, and they waste away waiting for a project that will work for its busy variegation.
+Thankfully, that hand-dyed yarn will now arise from the ashes to be reborn.

 Prefer to use your scraps?
 Yardage for each section has been included, so you can give life so some of those mini’s hanging around.

 Worked flat, From the Ashes contains written directions, charts, and is broken down into comprehensive sections.
 The pattern includes detailed instructions for the techniques used and a handy-dandy progress tracker to help you keep track of your row and stitch counts.

 Skill Level Intermediate

 Materials List • US6 (4 mm) 40” (102 cm) circular needle, or size required to obtain gauge • Tapestry needle • Progress keeper or locking stitch marker (optional) • 360 yds (329 m) fingering weight yarn

-Gauge 24 Stitches by 28 rows worked flat in stockinette stitch = 4” (10 cm) on US6 (4 mm) metal needles, before blocking.
+Gauge 24 stitches by 28 rows in stockinette stitch = 4”/ 10 cm on US6 (4 mm) metal needles, after blocking.

 Finished Measurements Approximately 84”/ 214 cm across the wingspan, 14”/ 35.5 cm deep after blocking.